aragon/hack/docs/guides-agent-app.md

 For more on how we handle permissions in Aragon, we encourage you to read through this [documentation](https://hack.aragon.org/docs/acl-intro).

-**Note that, same as before, this will trigger a vote in the DAO and you'll need to vote *yes* to confirm the new permissions you've granted the Voting app.**
+**Note that, same as before, this command will trigger a vote in the DAO and you'll need to vote *yes* to confirm the new permissions you've granted the Voting app.**

 You can do this either by using the UI again or,now that you know how to get the address of your apps, by running: